 An introductory course promoting the use of technology in education.
 Specific topics include: microcomputer applications in an educational setting, evaluating hardware and software, recent trends in educational technology including telecommunications and video.
-Course satisfies computer literacy requirement.

 HLP 4722 - Methods of Teaching Health/Physical Education in the Elementary School Credit 2